 Brooklyn Couples Counseling: grow stronger together

-We provide counseling for couples in Brooklyn, Park Slope and surrounding areas.
+We provide counseling for couples in Park Slope, Brooklyn and the surrounding areas.
 Our therapists create a safe, supportive space for couples to open up about unspoken emotions, address lingering conflict, and deepen their connection.

-We work with a diverse range of heterosexual, LGBTQ, monogamous and poly couples.
+We work with a diverse range of heterosexual, LGBTQ, monogamous, non- monogamous and polyamorous couples.
 All are welcome.

 Build the skills for a healthy relationship

 At some point, every couple faces challenges with communication, sexual and financial problems, infidelity, and many other issues that can erode your happiness.

 But if you face them together in an open, supportive way, these challenges can be overcome—and even strengthen your bond.

 Our Brooklyn-based couples counselors can help you and your partner develop the skills you need for a healthier, more satisfying relationship.
 We’ll help you:

 Learn how to communicate and deal with conflict in a healthy way

 Heal and grow from past betrayals